Today, the web generates millions of orders in the background of multichannel commerce. Usually, these orders don’t have source codes.

 It consists of a list of dates that help record the suitable insights and data associated with customer response and engagement.

-After conducting matchback analysis, analysis of major key performance indicators (KPIs) like average order value (AOV), key code, total circulation, total orders, response rate, dollars per book, total revenue, and segment description offers a unified view of campaign performance.
+After conducting matchback analysis, analyzing major key performance indicators (KPIs) such as average order value (AOV), key code, total circulation, total orders, response rate, dollars per book, total revenue, and segment description provides a unified view of campaign performance.

 For a matchback analysis, the required data contains: